Rafaeltheraven/extendable-data/README.md

 }
 ```

+Any attributes and generics used in the definitions for enums `A` and `B` are combined and copied over.
+For the name and visibility, only those of `B` are used and are directly copied over.

 ## Cargo
 Because this package uses `proc-macro`, I am not allowed to export any functions which are not procedural macros.
 However, the `extendable_enum` macro makes use of a helper function to construct the proper `TokenStream`, which is in itself not a procedural macro.
 As such, a second package exists which exports this function: [extendable-enums-helpers](https://github.com/Rafaeltheraven/extendable-enums-helpers).
 You are required to include both packages in your dependencies section of `Cargo.toml`.